-If you are new to my blog I am a toxicologist and have many interests.
+If you are new to Mademoiselle Scientist, welcome.
+I am a toxicologist and have many interests.
 Currently, I am science writer and communicator.
-I am exploring career options of vaccine research and STEM education.
+I am exploring career options of vaccine development research, science communication and STEM education.
 Very different STEM pathways, but very interesting to me.
-Now, that you know a bit more about me let’s get started with my reflection of the #ECRChat hosted by Science Mentor:

 Main Points from the How to Develop a Career Exit Strategy #ECRChat Hosted by Science Mentor: